gernotfeichter/adb-wifi-connect.d/README.md

 # adb wifi connect daemon

+> Note: since adb version 35, there is built-in support in android studio to auto-connect via adb to your android phone, which makes this tool obsolete!
+> However, since I could not quickly get this running outside of android studio, e.g. via command line, maybe this tool has some extened life.

 ## short description
 Easy and convenient way to auto-connect to your android phone with adb over WIFI in a daemon like way.